In May 2019, Duke Energy announced a plan

 Twenty-four-hour security, emergency response and radiological and environmental monitoring programs continue during and after decommissioning.

-If approved, decommissioning work will start in 2020 – nearly 50 years sooner than originally planned.
+If approved, decommissioning work will start in 2020 and be completed in 2027 – nearly 50 years sooner than originally planned.

 Benefits and protections